dkitley1975/Project-1/README.md

   - This user will see another image of the same woman as the landing page performing a Yoga pose. the consistency in the still images through out the site adds a uniform look within the site.

 ![Health Benefits](./readme-assets/screen-shots/yoga-centric-health-benefits.png)
+  <p>&nbsp;</p>

 - __A Brief History section__

   - This section is to inform the user of a very brief history of the way Yoga has developed of last 5000 years (this is a long time and a lot of history, so I kept this so 4 eras).
-I added another image to this section, again it is another image of the same woman as the landing page performing a Yoga pose. the consistency in the still images through out the site adds a uniform look within the site.
+I added another image to this section, again it is another image of the same woman as the landing page performing a Yoga pose. the consistency in the still images through out the site adds a uniform look within the site.<p>&nbsp;</p>

 ![A Brief History](./readme-assets/screen-shots/yoga-centric-brief-history.png)
+  <p>&nbsp;</p>

 - __A Guide to Fundamental Yoga Poses section__

   - This section is to demonstrate to the user 9 fundamental yoya poses, each pose has a set of step by step instructions, these short videos are set to not autoplay but have controls visible and will automatically loop once played, so the user and watch as they read the guide instead of continually pressing play.

 ![A Guide to Fundamental Yoga Poses](./readme-assets/screen-shots/yoga-centric-yoga-pose.png)
+  <p>&nbsp;</p>

 - __Yoga Exercise Videos section__